tataouinea/Repair-DockerScoutCLI/README.md

 ## What it does

-- Detects your CPU architecture (amd64 or arm64) and selects the correct v1.18.2 ZIP from the official release.
+- Detects your CPU architecture (amd64 or arm64) and selects the correct ZIP from the latest official Docker Scout CLI release.
 - Downloads to a unique temp folder (does not overwrite existing files).
 - Installs `docker-scout.exe` to `%USERPROFILE%\.docker\scout` (creates the folder if missing; skips if already installed).
 - Updates `%USERPROFILE%\.docker\config.json` to include: